 The Virgin name, as well as having a proof-of-concept in Florida helped in getting the states of California and Nevada to approve the process for them to sell more revenue bonds to secure the project gets completed on time and on budget.

-Brightline/Virgin had done in more two years than what the original company could not do in twenty years.
+Brightline/Virgin had done in more in two years than what the original company could not do in twenty years.

 Everything was moving along well when the virus panic hit and international travel ceased.
 Causing Virgin Airlines to enter bankruptcy and the Brightline/Virgin Train deal was never finalized.
 So the people at Brightline announced last week that they have canceled the marketing deal with Virgin.